KennethTrecy/peratorakka_server/blueprint/specifications.md

     - Name
     - Description
     - Output Format
+      - Unknown (to represent kinds in later versions in case the user downgraded)
+      - Raw
+      - Percentage
+      - Currency
     - Exchange Rate Basis
+      - Unknown (to represent kinds in later versions in case the user downgraded)
+      - Periodic
+      - Latest
     - Presentational Precision
     - Formula
 19. A numerical tool has the following information: